Skip to main content

-Of the Portuguese projects selected in the Consolidator Grants, four are in the area of social sciences and humanities and one in the area of exact sciences and engineering.
-The first group includes the projects: “Food circuits: hidden links between migrants and societies”, by Frederico Fiuza, from the Instituto Superior Técnico Association for Research and Development; “Food Circuits: Hidden Links between Migrants and Societies”, by Seth Holmes, from the Institute of Social Sciences (University of Lisbon); “Queer Citizenship over Time: Aging, Ageism and Age-Related LGBTI+ Policies in Europe”, by Ana Cristina Santos, from the Center for Social Studies (University of Coimbra); and “Architecture of fishing: the ecological continuum between buildings and fish species”, by André Tavares, from the University of Porto.
-The project in the area of exact sciences is led by João Cascalheira, from the University of Algarve, and is entitled “Population trajectories and cultural dynamics of late Neanderthals in the extreme west of Eurasia”.
+Of the Portuguese projects selected for Consolidator Grants, four are in the field of social sciences and humanities and one is in the field of exact sciences and engineering.
+The first group includes the following projects: “Food circuits: hidden links between migrants and societies,” by Frederico Fiuza, from the Association of the Instituto Superior Técnico for Research and Development; “Food circuits: hidden links between migrants and societies,” by Seth Holmes, from the Institute of Social Sciences (University of Lisbon); "Queer citizenship over time: aging, ageism, and age-related LGBTI+ policies in Europe," by Ana Cristina Santos, from the Center for Social Studies (University of Coimbra); and "Fishing architecture: the ecological continuum between buildings and fish species," by André Tavares, from the University of Porto.
+The project in the field of exact sciences is led by João Cascalheira, from the University of Algarve, and is entitled “Population trajectories and cultural dynamics of late Neanderthals in the far west of Eurasia.”

 Summaries of selected projects